jimmybgammyknee/RaScALL/README.md

 #### Collate results

 The text file produced by km indicates results for all target sequences provided for a given mutation type.
 Many of these will be null results (no mutation identified).
-We have therefore written an R script that reads in these raw output files, filteres the output for identified fusions/variants and provides some additional annotation (e.g. AA.Change for a detected SNV/InDel).
+We have therefore written an R script that reads in these raw output files, filteres for identified fusions/sequence variants and provides some additional annotation (e.g. AA.Change for a detected SNV/InDel).
 The script will then write to the sample output directory a csv file containing idenified mutations of any type tested.

-The R script requires the following libraries (tidyverse, Biostrings, here).
+The R script requires the following libraries (tidyverse, Biostrings, rtracklayer).
 If not already present the script will install these required packages the frist time it is run.

 4. To run on a single sample the script requires an argument specifying the relative path to the output directory for the sample under analysis.